JOHNMACKAY.NET

 II.
 Overview of Early Buddhism

-In Early Buddhism: a comparative analysis with the CoD, its ontology is assessed as follows:
+In Early Buddhism: a CRUP-OMAF case study, its ontology is assessed as follows:

 III.
 Overview of the CoD

-The CoD model claims that as a 'condition of being', existence is, by extension, a 'process of declaring together of action to be'.
+The CoD model claims that as the 'condition of being', existence is, by extension, the 'process of declaring together of action to be'.
 The CoD model claims further that this process of declaring together is, in functional terms, a conference of difference, symbolized as {Δ} and defined as a 'condition of bearing together' transforming the 'condition of bearing apart'.[3]
 The author has not been able to reduce this expression any further and thus concludes that the conference of difference is the process primitive of existence.
 For instance, whether we infer the condition of an elementary particle as a discrete corpuscle, a quantum wave packet, or an excitation of a field, each can only realize via the process primitive: the conference of difference.
 The fundamental implication is that the 'conference of difference' is not a property of any single physical theory, but the universal constant expression of existence itself—one through which every abstracta (construct) is revealed and every existent is transformed.
 The CoD model asserts that the conference of difference is not only universally observable throughout existence and thus in 1:1 correlation with existence but is the root process of transformation itself and thus cause to all existence.[4]
-And whilst the CoD, as process primitive, is deterministic, existent differences in conference, give rise to probability.

 IV.
 Comparison